Did you know that eCommerce sales account for over 18% of retail sales worldwide, with this figure set to rise to over 22% by 2023?

 We know it can be an exciting time launching a new product or service to the market.
 The eagerness of being online so that you can start selling being an all-too-common reaction.
 But instead, just take your time.
 Do your research.
 Follow a sound plan and strategy.
 And tick off these eCommerce website design tips that we’ve provided for you here!
 It’ll be sure to save you a lot of time, money and hassle in the future.

-At Cemoh, we have a team of expert eCommerce strategists with several years of digital marketing experience who would love to assist you with your eCommerce needs.
+At Cemoh, we have a team of expert eCommerce marketing strategists with years of digital marketing experience who would love to assist you with your eCommerce needs.
 Should you like to contact us to assist with guiding you through building an eCommerce website, then feel free to get in touch with us here.

 More from the blog